Call/Text: (678) 329 9029

 We cover some of these positions in previous articles we have written, such as:

-Job security and independence: Becoming a DNP makes you a better-qualified nurse in many respects, which means that you might become even more important to your employer.
+Job security and independence: Becoming a DNP makes you a better qualified nurse in many respects, which means that you might become even more important for your employer.
 At the same time, having a doctoral degree might help you become more independent in your career.
-It’s a good choice if you’re considering opening your own practice.
+It's a real good choice if you're thinking of opening your own practice.

 These are only three examples of where a DNP can take you.
-To see the bigger picture, we need to explain the differences between the MSN and the DNP.
+For you to see the bigger picture, we need to tell you about the differences between the MSN and the DNP.

 The DNP vs the MSN